asia-morgenstern/college-projects/README.md

 # college-projects
 A collection of all the major coding projects I've done in my undergrad CS classes.

-<i>Note:  There is no guarantee that code is correct.
-Code uploaded is (for the most part) the code that was turned in.</i>
+<em>Note:  There is no guarantee that code is correct.
+Code uploaded is (for the most part) the code that was turned in.</em>

 ## Binary Search Tree
 Implements a binary search tree for integers using lazy deletion.
 Written in C++.